fl4health.checkpointing.checkpointer module¶

 - __init__(checkpoint_dir, checkpoint_name, checkpoint_score_function, maximize=False)[source]¶

 A general torch checkpointer base class that allows for flexible definition of how to decide when to checkpoint based on the loss and metrics provided.
-The score function should compute a score from these values and maximize specifies whether we are hoping to maximize or minimize that score
+The score function should compute a score from these values and maximize specifies whether we are hoping to maximize or minimize that score.

 - Parameters: